laminseima/laminseima.github.io/index.md

 ---
 layout: page
-title:
-subtitle: Lamin Seima
+title: Lamin Seima
+subtitle: Living by inscribing
 ---
-<p style="text-align: center;">Living by inscribing</p>

-Hi!, welcome to the online home of Lamin Seima.
-Come on in.
+<p style="text-align: center;">Hi!, welcome to the online home of Lamin Seima.
+Come on in.</p>

 > There are cups of thought here, you can enjoy some of those too.
 Those are served by me myself, Ryo.
 > I hope those cups of thought help quench your thirst.